Georgia Cottage Food Law: Food Safety Training Requirements

 - cooked, plant-based foods like rice, beans, potatoes, or soy products like tofu

 Georgia’s cottage food law requires a license to operate a cottage food business.
-These license are good for one year and must be renewed annually.
+This license is good for one year and must be renewed annually.

 To apply for a license, you must ensure there are no local ordinances that would prevent you from operating a home-based business, your water quality is acceptable, and complete an approved food safety training or handling course.